Deven4251/hackkerrank_clone/README.md

-Here’s the README in Markdown format, ready to paste into your GitHub README file for automatic formatting:
+Certainly!
+Here’s the full README with the **MERN** tech stack included:

 ---